PeterM-13/MicroMouse-HelpCode/README.md

 void addCheckWallsAction();
 // Updates the global boolean variables `wallFront`, `wallBack`, `wallLeft`, `wallRight`.

+void addStartCheckingWallsAction();
+// As the process of reading the IR sensors is async, this action starts the process.
+// Once called, each sensor will be read from continuously until a `checkAllWallsAction` is called.

+void addIrMonitoringAction(int speed);
+// Drives forwards at `speed` unitl front wall close - using front IR sensors.

 void addDelayAction(float delay_ms);
 // Causes a pause for `delay_ms` milliseconds.